-Environment Social Economic Ci vic Protection of the Environment Environmental Sustainability Places for People Community and Belonging Good Governance Partnership and Participation
+Enviro nment So Social Economic vic Places for People Community and Belonging Vibrant Local Economy Good Governance Partnership and Participation

 G8 G9 G11 G12

 Children's Services, Property

 This service offers the highest quality, professional care for over 4,000 children aged 0-11 years.
 Offering a range of services in early learning, to meet the different needs of our community, by providing safe, stimulating and interactive learning environments for children.
 There are six long day care centres, over 50 family day carers, five vacation care locations, two pre-schools and one occasional care centre.
 Our quality services are made possible and maintained by strong connections and partnerships with our community and its families.